Turjo009/Turjo009/README.md

 P.S.
 I recently finished GTA Vice City for the 2nd time on my Android.
 It remains one of the best in the GTA lineup.</h4>

-- 🔭 I’m currently working on [Restaurant Order System]
+- 🔭 I’m currently working on Smart Surveillance with ANPR.

 - 🌱 I’m currently learning **how to secure a code to minimize vulnerabilities and follow all the good practices.
 I am also enhancing my knowledge on networking and cybersecurity.**

-- 📄 Know about my experiences by clicking on my resume link on the left tab.
+- 📄 Know about my experiences by clicking on my LINKEDIN link on the left tab.

 - ⚡ Fun fact **I spent a quarter of my life playing video games and watching videos of new innovations of tech...**